AICIT2025/AICIT2025.github.io/_pages/talks.md

 **Title:**
-On counting arrays with certain properties
+On Counting Arrays with Certain Properties

 **Abstract:**
 Consider the set of arrays of size n by n that contain only zeros and ones.
 How many of these arrays have exactly k ones per column and k ones per row?
 For k = 1, it is straightforward to find the answer (n factorial).
 However, for k > 1, solving this problem (even approximately) becomes more interesting and challenging.